spookylukey/pyastgrep/README.rst

 |PyPI version|

-A command-line utility for querying Python ASTs using XPath syntax.
+A command-line utility for grepping Python files using XPath syntax against the Python AST.

 TODO